-Just in time for your summer holidays, here’s your guide to Travel Insurance Excess.
-All you ever wanted to know, but were afraid to ask.
+Just in time for your summer holidays, here’s your guide to travel insurance excess.
+You always wanted to know what does excess mean in travel insurance, but were afraid to ask.

-It short, it probably will.
-But when buying Travel Insurance, we suggest you look beyond the headlines and do your research.
-The cheapest policy may look great at first glance, but watch out for higher Excess Levels.
+In short, it probably will.
+But when buying travel insurance, we suggest you look beyond the headlines and do your research.
+The cheapest policy may look great at first glance, but watch out for higher excess levels.
 If you have a claim this could cost you twice, or three times more than the next policy which may only cost you slightly more.

-Travel Insurance is designed to protect you against unforeseen financial loss connected with your holiday or trip.
-So why chose a policy with a high excess that means you won’t be covered for those costs?
+Travel insurance is designed to protect you against unforeseen financial loss connected with your holiday or trip.
+So why choose a policy with a high excess that means you won’t be covered for those costs?
 It may be slightly cheaper, but you could be wishing you’d paid a bit more for a lower excess.
 Or better still opt for an Excess Waiver.
 Many policies offer an Excess Waiver for those who prefer to have no excess.
 So if you make a claim that is accepted, the policy will pay out the full amount with a nil Excess deduction.
-The cost of an excess waiver is usually per person.
-With Globelink you can waive the excess for an additional premium if you are aged under 70 and select a Single Trip Comprehensive, Annual Multi Trip, or Winter Sports Policy.
+The cost of an Excess Waiver is usually per person.
+With Globelink you can waive the excess for an additional premium if you are aged under 70 and select a Single Trip Comprehensive, Annual Multi Trip, or Winter Sports policy.
 This means if you need to make a claim, you have the total peace of mind that no excess will be deducted from any successful claims settlement.
-You can simply add Excess Waiver Cover as one of the Additional Extra Options when you purchase.
+You can simply add Excess Waiver сover as one of the additional extra options when you purchase.

 Excess Waiver is usually pretty inexpensive so it’s always worth considering.